twban/uav_chasing_a3c/README.md

 # Chasing unauthorized UAVs
-### This repository contains the sources of the paper https://arxiv.org/abs/2407.16756
+### This repository contains the sources of the paper, https://arxiv.org/abs/2502.02689